 The Kinabatangan River is Malaysia’s second longest river (at 560 kilometers).
-Located in the Malaysian state of Sabah on the island of Borneo, the Kinabatangan has its origins in the mountains of southwest Sabah and carves its way through some of the oldest tropical rainforests in the world to its mouth in the Sulu Sea.
-A great way to see the abundance of unique flora and fauna is to go on a Kinabatangan River safari.
+Located in the Malaysian state of Sabah on the island of Borneo (map), the Kinabatangan has its origins in the mountains of southwest Sabah and carves its way through some of the oldest tropical rainforests in the world to its mouth in the Sulu Sea.
+A great way to see the abundance of unique flora and fauna is to go on a Kinabatangan River safari, one of the top wildlife tours in Malaysia.

-To get to the Kinabatangan River, we drove about two hours from Sandakan to Sukau, stopping at the Gomantong Caves along the way.
-What makes these caves unique are the edible birdsβ nests high in the crevices of the caveβs ceiling, more than 100 feet above the cave floor.
+If you choose the overland route to the Kinabatangan River from Sandakan to Sukau, you have the option to stop at the Gomantong Caves along the way.
+What makes these caves unique are the edible birdsβ nests high in the crevices of the caveβs ceiling, more than 30 meters above the cave floor.
 The nests have been harvested for centuries and sold to the Chinese who consider it a delicacy.
 Itβs said that the Chinese Emperors only ate birds nests from this cave.

-We arrived at the Lodge and were welcomed by the friendly staff.
-The resort consists of individual lodges up on a hill overlooking the river.
-The lodges looked rather simple from the outside but when I opened the door, I found a lovely, clean room with comfy beds and a balcony with a beautiful view of the river.
+I’ve stayed at two different lodges, both of which were excellent.
+On my first trip, I stayed at the wonderful Borneo Nature Lodge.
+The resort consists of individual lodges near the river.
+The lodges looked rather simple from the outside but when I opened the door, I found a lovely, clean room with comfy beds.
+The staff, including the guides, were absolutely wonderful!

-After a delicious lunch, we hopped into the boat for our first river safari.
 I’ve been on many guided treks and safaris, and each time, it truly amazes me how much the guides know about the flora and fauna (I guess it’s their job to know these things but it still amazes me nevertheless) and how they’re able to spot animals that are often beautifully camouflaged.
-The first animal we spotted was a macaque having a banana lunch at the riverbank.
+The first animals we spotted were some macaques at the riverbank.

 A few moments later, we spotted a magnificent hornbill in a tree.